Tashkent Parks and Gardens

 If you are in Tashkent in the spring when the trees are blooming, make sure to check out this very well taken care park.
 Soft greens in the shade of blooming almonds will also make a great place for a picnic.

 Seoul Park in Tashkent is a gift from South Korea to Uzbekistan, designed with the aim of spreading South Korean culture, as well as a symbol of collaboration between the two countries.
 The green zone is made in the ancient Korean traditions: artificial ponds with bridges, neat flower beds, national buildings, wall decoration with drawings and hieroglyphs.
 Coming to the park you can experience a place with a meditative atmosphere and enjoy the calm walks in silence and contemplation of nature.
 A large bell stands in the center of the park as a symbol of friendship between the different camps of the world.
 The Seoul park was under renovation during the summer 2020.
-We have no further information if the renovation has been finished.
+Entrance fee is 10 000 sum.

 Park "Tashkent City"